nanocurrency/nano-docs/docs/integration-guides/key-management.md

 !!! example "Step 3: Broadcast the transaction"
     As a result of the command above, the nano\_node will return a signed, but not yet broadcasted transaction.
 Broadcasting of the signed transaction is covered in the [Broadcasting Transactions](#broadcasting-transactions) section.

-!!! info "Manually receiving first block"
-    The very first transaction on an account-chain, which is always a receive, is slightly special and deserves its own section [First Receive Transaction](#first-receive-transaction).

 ---